kuma35/thinking-forth-jp/sphinx/chapter4.rst

 which these values could be calculated.
 And the formula might prove wrong later.
 In this case, table-driven code is easier to maintain.

-In we designed a keystroke interpreter for our Tiny Editor using a decision table:
+In Chapter Three we designed a keystroke interpreter for our Tiny Editor using a decision table:

 +-----------------+-------------------+------------------+
 | *Key*           | *Not-Inserting*   | *Inserting*      |